panzerfausten/empatica_assigment_app/README.md

 | gfreeman@empatica.com | wololo           | doctor     |
 | god@empatica.com      | dioeilmiopastore | god        |

+##issues
-Webpages are not protected so you can see them if you have the links.
+*Webpages are not protected so you can see them if you have the links.
+*The app was only tested on firefox, please use it :D

 And that's all.
 Hope you like it :)